LATEST LOCKDOWN: We’re still open and operating safely

 *Exclusive deals are made available to Embrace Financial Services by PRIMIS Mortgage Network, to which Embrace Financial Services are an Appointed Representative.

-The Government has created the Help to Buy schemes to make getting onto, or moving up, the housing ladder more accessible for house buyers.
-Home owners and first time buyers may now be able to purchase a home with as little as a 5% deposit.
+The Government has created Help to Buy schemes to make the housing ladder more accessible for first time house buyers with deposits required from as little as 5%.

 For further information see https://www.gov.uk/affordable-home-ownership-schemes/overview*